 I understand (I use them too!) but there are a ton of great tools that don’t require you to pay a single cent.
 Besides, if you’re looking to track your coverage and hunt for web content that may align with your campaigns and clients’ industries, why not learn how to monitor some of these key metrics for free?

-Although it’s a free tool, Google Alerts is a powerful notification service that offers a variety of options to personalize your alerts.
+Although it’s a free tool, Google Alerts is a powerful notification service that offers a variety of options to personalize your alerts for digital PR.
 You can choose your inbox, or you can set up your Google alerts to deliver to an RSS feed.
 But, let’s not get ahead of ourselves.

 In this blog, we’ll go over: